 It occurs in two steps:

-1. Ammonification:- it is carried out by ammonifying bacteria.
+- Ammonification: It is carried out by ammonifying bacteria.
 They act upon nitrogenous excretions and proteins of dead bodies of organisms.
 Proteins are first broken up into amino acids which are deaminated to release organic acids.
 Organic acids are used by microorganisms for their own metabolism.

-2. Nitrification:- it is the process that converts ammonia to nitrite and then nitrate.
-It is performed in two steps:-
+- Nitrification: It is the process that converts ammonia to nitrite and then nitrate.

-(a) Nitrite formation: in this ammonia is oxidized to nitrite by nitrosococcus, Nitrosomonas, etc.
+- Nitrite formation: in this ammonia is oxidized to nitrite by nitrosococcus, Nitrosomonas, etc.

-(b) Nitrate formation: in this, nitrite (NO2–) is oxidized to nitrate (NO3–) by Nitrobacter, microcystins, etc.
+- Nitrate formation: in this, nitrite (NO2–) is oxidized to nitrate (NO3–) by Nitrobacter, microcystins, etc.

 - Denitrification: under anaerobic conditions (e.g., waterlogging, oxygen depletion), some microorganisms use nitrate and other oxidized ions as a source of oxygen.
 In the process, nitrates are reduced to gaseous compounds of nitrogen.
-The later escape from the soil.
+Then later escape from the soil.

 - Common bacteria causing denitrification of soil are pseudomonas denitrificans, thiobacillus denitrificans, micrococcus denitrificans.

-(a) Reduction of nitrate to nitrite: it is carried out by the agency of an inducible enzyme called nitrate reductase.
+- Reduction of nitrate to nitrite: it is carried out by the agency of an inducible enzyme called nitrate reductase.

-(b) Reduction of nitrite: it is performed by enzyme nitrite reductase.
+- Reduction of nitrite: it is performed by enzyme nitrite reductase.

 - Ammonia is not liberated.
 It combines with some organic acids to produce amino acids.
 Amino acids then form various types of nitrogenous compounds.

 - Synthesis of amino acids: Amino acids are the first organic compounds of nitrogen assimilation.
 They are synthesized by:

-- Amides are derivatives of amino acids in which –OH component of carboxylic group is replaced by another amino group (-NH2).
+- Amides are derivatives of amino acids in which the –OH component of the carboxylic group is replaced by another amino group (-NH2).

-- The two most common amides found in plants are glutamine and asparagine, which are component of proteins alongwith amino acids.
-Amides perform two other functions- storage of excess nitrogenand transport.
+- The two most common amides found in plants are glutamine and asparagine, composed of proteins and amino acids.

-- The amino acids produced from the above mentioned processes from amino acid chains or polypeptide over ribosomes during the process of translation of genetic code carried by mRNAs.
+- The amino acids produced from the above-mentioned processes from amino acid chains or polypeptide over ribosomes during the process of translation of genetic code carried by mRNAs.